markbsigler/CodePipeline-FastMCP/README.md

 ## Environment Configuration

 The server supports both programmatic and environment-based configuration.
-Copy `config.env.example` to `.env` and customize for your environment:
+Copy `config/.env.example` to `config/.env` and customize for your environment:

 ### Server Configuration
 ```bash